Afghanistan travel advice

 Extramarital relations

 Extramarital relations, including sexual relations are illegal.
-Punishment for convicted offenders is severe.
+Convicted offenders face severe punishment, such as:

-The Afghan authorities strictly enforce their interpretation of Islam and prohibit women from:
+The Afghan de facto authorities prohibit women from:

-• travelling and going to public places, such as parks and restaurants, without a guardian (mahram)
+• travelling and going to public places, such as parks and restaurants, without a male guardian (mahram)

 • accessing higher education